Hexfalc/SATFS-OST-PORT-S3AIR/README.md

 -DDZ = Star Sanctuary (Mecha Sonic 2° and 3° phase plays this song too)

+## Download

+Grab a release from the releases tab or just download the repo

 ## Changes from v2.0
 -Cleaned the whole code using constant arrays (thanks ShadowXeldron for the tutorial on how to use them)